fireballpoint1/GasSimulator/README.md

 8.remove datatype declarations<br>

 ### TODO
-* correct XPE and YPE type arrays of CGAS12
-* Usage guide in the wiki for fortran
-* mail steve  - DONE
+* Make globals by namespace
+* document the technique to replicate logic in python
+* use a new documentation framework because slate is taking time to load
+* re-write tests
 * formulate graphs to be plotted